-This journal entry is part of a bi-monthly series of journals penned by Sindhura Kalidas, currently under The Finger Players Fellowship Programme, a year-long leadership development programme for theatre practitioners who have a keen interest in deepening their understanding about the craft of puppetry.
+This journal entry is part of a bi-monthly series of journals penned by Sindhura Kalidas, a Fellow under The Finger Players Fellowship Programme, a year-long leadership development programme for theatre practitioners who have a keen interest in deepening their understanding about the craft of puppetry.

 Recap of Jun and the Octopus and the Journey So Far

 As mentioned in Entry #1, The Finger Players (TFP) will be doing a theatrical adaptation of the book, Jun and the Octopus (JATO), for 11-14-year-olds in July 2021 as part of the Esplanade’s Feed Your Imagination (F.Y.I) series.
 The show deals with the important but difficult topic of child sexual abuse.
 The production is directed by Myra Loke and includes Ian Loy, Jyanne Palaruan (who replaces Farez Najid), Vanessa Toh and Metta Kusalena as cast members.
 The book was adapted for theatre by Ellison Tan.

 TFP’s JATO journey can be broken up into three phases that lead up to the final production in July.
 Phases 1 and 2 are now over.
 Phase 1 culminated in an open rehearsal of selected scenes at the Esplanade.
 Phase 2 culminated in two test showings: one to a small group of invited guests at the Drama Centre and another to a group of 20 Primary 5 students at Admiralty Primary School.
 TFP will use the feedback gathered in Phases 1 and 2 to refine the end product which will be performed at the Esplanade’s Theatre Studio as part of the F.Y.I series.

 In this journal entry, I will be commenting on the process between Phases 1 and 2.
 Specifically, I will be outlining the following: